P7h/p7hb-docker-mllib-twitter-sentiment/README.md

 ### Manual -- Start Spark Services and then execute Spark jobs individually
 #### Start Spark Master

 	$SPARK_HOME/sbin/start-master.sh

 #### Start Spark Slave

 	$SPARK_HOME/sbin/start-slave.sh spark://spark:7077

 #### Execute Spark job for creating the Naive Bayes Model
 By invoking this step, we are triggering a Spark job for loading the training data to create a Naive Bayes Model for the training set.

-This Model will be used in the next step for predicting the sentiment of streaming tweets in real-time.

     cd /root/Spark-MLlib-Twitter-Sentiment-Analysis/
 	sbt clean assembly
 	cd /root/Spark-MLlib-Twitter-Sentiment-Analysis/target/scala-2.10/
 	spark-submit --class "org.p7h.spark.sentiment.mllib.SparkNaiveBayesModelCreator" --master spark://spark:7077 mllib-tweet-sentiment-analysis-assembly-0.1.jar

+This Model will be used in the next step for predicting the sentiment of streaming tweets in real-time.

+Build might take a bit of time depending your internet speed, as SBT will initiate a download and setup of all the required packages from Maven Central Repo and Typesafe repo as required.

 #### Execute Spark Streaming job for sentiment prediction